Hikers will enjoy the beauty of the woodlands and wetlands as they hike throughout the Conservancy on nearly two miles of woodland and wetland trails.

-Along the trail, there will be three overlook decks featuring spectacular views.
-Additionally, designated sitting areas will be strategically placed for rest.
-When you reach the lake, a covered deck and pier will provide pristine views to Kopmeier Lake.
-As you wind your way through the wetland and woodland trails, Polish wayside shrines will be a reminder of the heritage of the area.
+Along the lake trail, there are two observation decks with spectacular views of Kopmeier Lake and the surrounding forest.
+A staircase safely takes the visitor down the kettle from the upper Trail to the lower Trail.
+Ten rustic resting benches will be strategically placed along the walkway.
+When you reach the lake, a covered deck and pier will provide pristine views of Kopmeier Lake.
+As you wind your way through the wetland and woodland trails, inspirational shrines will dot the path.

-Over ten acres in size, Kopmeier Lake is one of a few glacier lakes in Milwaukee County.
+Over ten acres in size, Kopmeier Lake is the only glacier lake in Milwaukee County.
 Created by the Ice Age over 10,000 years ago, it is spring fed and a jewel of nature attracting wildlife of all kinds.

 UPDATE!!
 A DNR survey of the lake found no invasive species of any type.
 Water quality is excellent and there is NO environmental degradation present.
 It is a beautiful lake, the best in Milwaukee County.
 We promise to keep it this perfect for generations to come.

 The nature trails and Kopmeier Lake provide an educational and unique experience on historic conservancy land.

 There is nothing quite like it anywhere else.
 A sparkling, spring-fed body of water that plunges 35ft deep.
 On the high ground above this glacial lake is a forest of high-quality hardwoods with a forest floor alive with flowers and mushrooms.
 This idyllic retreat is a little jewel that has been hiding in plain sight for well over a century.